Organic-Basics/ob-low-impact-website/README.md

 ## Disclaimer

-The Low Impact Website code is highly customized to the Organic Basics' website setup, and will more than likely not easily transfer to your setup.
+The Low Impact Website code is highly customized to the Organic Basics website setup, and will more than likely not easily transfer to your setup.

 Thus the main outcomes of making this code available to the public will likely be in sharing learnings and techniques, instead of providing a plug-and-play solution for low impact websites.
-But if you want to make such a thing, let us know!
+But if you want to do such a thing, let us know!

 ## Support